 So off I went, browsing the internet for a good recipe.

 The one I liked the most was this artichoke caprese salad from Ocean Mist Farms: simple, honest, clean.
 No fuss.
 I like the fact that all the ingredients are still visible, this is all about good produce.

 Probably.
 Just to give this dish a little extra crunch, and that sugary caramelised flavor of the golden artichokes.

 9. Caprese Steak Salad (Cooking Spree With Anja Lee)

-OK stop, what do we have here?
-A lovely steak caprese salad!
-This one really stole my heart.
+From the second I saw this caprese salad online, it really stole my heart.
 I do love a cold steak salad, preferably a Thai style steak salad with loads of lime juice and chili.